1994–95 FIBA European Cup

 The 1994–95 FIBA European Cup was the twenty-ninth edition of FIBA's 2nd-tier level European-wide professional club basketball competition.
 It occurred between September 6, 1994, and March 14, 1995.
 The final was held at the Abdi İpekçi Arena, Istanbul, Turkey.
 Benetton Treviso defeated Taugrés, in front of 6,000 spectators.

+Team allocation

+The labels in the parentheses show how each team qualified for the place of its starting round: